MoriKeli/instgram_app_clone/README.md

 ## Overview
 This is a Instagram mobile app clone developed for both Android and iOS.
-The app is still unser development phase.
-More features coing soon.

 ## Developer instructions